-With the rising costs of post-secondary education, be it a trade school, a junior college or a private college or public university, it is never too early to save for the future, particularly when it comes to your children’s educations.
+With the continued rising costs of post-secondary education, be it a trade school, a junior college or a private college or public university, it is never too early to save for the future, particularly when it comes to your children’s education.
 According to investment giant, Fidelity, most parents begin to save for their children’s future before they reach first grade.
 Starting early can make a difference, both in terms of the money you contribute over time and its potential to grow.
-You may not be on the hook for the entire college bill.
-Some of the other sources to cover college expenses include grants, scholarships, work-study, and contributions from relatives.
-Any amount you can accumulate will help.

-While saving for college may seem like a practice designed only for those with discretionary income, it is actually one most parents can afford if they take advantage of accounts with special tax structures.
-There are basically three kinds of education savings accounts.
-Each is designed to help you make the most of your money when saving for the single purpose of funding the future education of your children or grandchildren.
+While saving for college may seem like a practice designed only for those with discretionary income, it can be affordable for parents if they take advantage of accounts with special tax structures.
+Three kinds of education savings accounts help make the most of your money when saving for the single purpose of funding the future education of your children or grandchildren.

 529 savings plans are flexible, tax-advantaged accounts designed specifically for education savings.
 Earnings on contributions grow federal income tax-deferred, and withdrawals taken to pay for qualified higher education expenses such as tuition, fees, and room and board are free from federal income taxes.